Dean: Mary H. Simoni

 - Architecture majors must complete 20 credits of HASS courses.
 Four credits of the HASS core requirements are embedded within the Architectural Genealogy and Cloud Atlas: ARCH 4100 and ARCH 4110.

-- Transfer credit limit may be waived for transfer students if courses were taken at the previous institution, however, the limit for AP credits still applies.
+- The transfer credit limit may be waived for transfer students if courses were taken at the previous institution, however, the limit for AP credits still applies.

 - Students who transfer into Rensselaer can satisfy this through a three- or four-credit course at their prior institution or a four-credit course at Rensselaer.